usemytools/Docs/en/smart-school-bell-controller/getting-started/_index.md

 - "fundamentals"
 title: "Getting Started"
 linktitle: "Getting Started"
-Summary: "This section has all basic information about smart water storage tank level monitor and controller regarding Product overview, Installation, User Guide, Releases etc..
-This will help users to get started with the smart tank controller seamlessly"
+Summary: "This section has all basic information about smart school bell timers and controller regarding Product overview, Installation, User Guide, Releases etc..
+This will help users to get started with the smart school bell timers and controller seamlessly"
 menu:
   docs:
     identifier: "scbc-getting-started"